The African Millennial, LeaderPreneur

-- The WOKE leader: Your business in the eye of the millennial
+- WOKE: Your business in the eye of the millennial

-- Lose it all & climb up again ( from losing everything to coming up on top)
+- Lose it all and climb up again

 - Let’s agree to disagree: why diverse thinking can produce same thinking